-We pursue impact litigation that reduces the harm of prisons and gets people free.
-As movement lawyers we believe our clients are the protagonists in their own liberation.
+We pursue impact litigation that reduces the harm of prisons and frees our people.
+As movement lawyers, we believe our clients are the driving forces in their own liberation.

 End LWOP: Scott v.
 Pennsylvania Board of Probation and Parole